-The stroke team are a highly motivated team and provide an excellent quality therapy service working collaboratively with the MDT team and contributing to the ongoing development of the service.
-You will have responsibility for the supervision and training of rotational band 5 staff, therapy assistants and students.
+The stroke team are a highly motivated MDT that provides an excellent quality therapy service working collaboratively with the acute services in Russell’s Hall Hospital, Intermediate Care and the Dudley Stroke Association.
+You will have responsibility for the supervision therapy assistants and students.

 You must have some experience of working in the stroke rehabilitation.
-Evidence of staff supervision is desirable but not essential.
+Evidence of staff supervision, and working in the community is desirable but not essential.

 Applications from job seekers who require Tier 2 sponsorship to work in the UK are welcome and will be considered alongside all other applications.
 However, non-EEA candidates may not be appointed to a post if a suitably qualified, experienced and skilled EU/EEA candidate is available to take up the post as the employing body is unlikely, in these circumstances, to satisfy the Resident Labour Market Test.

 Due to changes to the Tier 2 (general) immigration route effective on 1st April 2017, we can now only offer sponsorship to experienced workers, aged 25 and over, if the commencing salary being offered is £30,000+.
 For new entrants, which is a person under the age of 25, a student switching from Tier 4 to Tier 2 of the immigration system or a new graduate recruit, the minimum salary threshold remains at £20,800.
 Nurses, paramedics and medical radiographers are currently exempt from the salary threshold.